Yes, we can do several things at once, but only if they are easy and require little in the way of thinking.

 Smaller agencies get hit twice.
 They have fewer, less sophisticated and resource rich clients, who also tend to be less loyal.

-This provides the smaller agency with plenty incentive to 'maximise' to then possibly manipulate outputs in order to portray their creative abilities in the best way.
+This provides the smaller agency with plenty incentive to 'maximise' and then possibly manipulate outputs in order to portray their creative abilities in the best way.

 Because no agency is going to attract new sophisticated clients with a portfolio of mediocre work.